SumianVoice/TransVoice-Wiki/wiki/pages/other-resources/glossary.md

 ### AES/Aryepiglottic Sphincter
 - associated with twang
 - when the epiglottis is moved to make the passage in the throat smaller and cause a high frequency filter
+- it being responsible for twang is contested, but generally high closure plus AES constriction does result in the twang sound quality
 </details>
 <!-- ======================================================================================================= -->